OpenDominion/OpenDominion/CONTRIBUTING.md

 $ php bin/artisan migrate --seed
 ```

-Note that any registered user accounts and dominions will have to be re-registered (and activated in the case of a user account).
+**Note:** Any registered user accounts and dominions will have to be re-registered (and activated in the case of a user account).

 Edit your database manually and set `users.activated = 1` or set `MAIL_DRIVER=log` in `.env` to get the user activation link in the log (`app/storage/logs/laravel.log`).